xyshyniaphy/dharmapk/.clinerules/Implementation.md

     const mapUrl = new URLSearchParams(location.search).get('file');

     if (!mapUrl) {
       setError('No file URL provided.
-Please use the format: /viewer?file=URL');
+Use the format: /viewer?file=URL');
       return;
     }